How to Use Alipay for International Remittances and Understand the Relevant Rules and Fees?

 BIYA GLOBAL LLC

-registered with the US Financial Crimes Enforcement Network (FinCEN), as a Money Services Business (MSB), registration number: 31000218637349, and regulated by FinCEN.
+BIYA GLOBAL LLC is registered with the Financial Crimes Enforcement Network (FinCEN), an agency under the U.S. Department of the Treasury, as a Money Services Business (MSB), with registration number 31000218637349, and regulated by the Financial Crimes Enforcement Network (FinCEN).

 BIYA GLOBAL LIMITED

-registered as Financial Service Provider (FSP number: FSP1007221) in New Zealand, and is a member of the Financial Dispute Resolution Scheme, a New Zealand independent dispute resolution service provider.
+BIYA GLOBAL LIMITED is a registered Financial Service Provider (FSP) in New Zealand, with registration number FSP1007221, and is also a registered member of the Financial Services Complaints Limited (FSCL), an independent dispute resolution scheme in New Zealand.

 ©2019 - 2025 BIYA GLOBAL LIMITED